Other People’s Children review – evocative and swooning story of a stepmother

 Efira allows Rachel's emotional reckoning to shine in a scene that could so easily be overlooked.
 “She looks just like you,” a passerby remarks, glancing between Rachel and Leila.
 Leila is unaffected, but Rachel’s smile drops for a moment, her concerned gaze locking onto the child before her grin regrows.
 It’s one of the multiple instances in which Zlotowski and her actors create quiet internal conflict while never raising the stakes for drama’s sake.
 Instead, there’s a gentle sense of peeling back the layers of life to reveal something altogether more timeless and touching.

 Other People’s Children was screened as part of the Sundance Film Festival 2023.
-A UK release date is yet to be announced.Where to watch
+It is released in UK cinemas on 17 March.Where to watch